Jughead Jones: Appetite and love for food

 Jughead's special abilities concerning food extend to being able to identify food in a sealed can by smell, and being able to detect the slightest flaws in food preparation by taste.
 As such, he is a respected food critic, as well as a gourmet chef himself.
 One time, when he sought out Miss Grundy's help with his creative writing, she suggested that he write about a subject he knew, leading to the "Forsythe P. Jones Cookbook".

 Jughead often participates in eating contests, usually winning outright, or else easily coming from behind after comic distractions, and often with room to spare while the competitor retires unwell.
 In a citywide eating contest, he ate a colossal burger made up of sixteen different burgers.
 Jughead also set two world records for eating pizza; one for speed-eating a pizza, and another for eating the most pizzas in one sitting: twelve.
 Jughead's appetite is so large that even if he eats shortly before such contests, it does not affect his performance.
 For example, a rival high school once sent a girl, Jane Dough, to take Jughead to various restaurants and feed him as much as possible.
 Amazingly, Jughead still managed to win the contest.
 He explained to Jane that top athletes need to train constantly in order to stay in shape, and she actually helped him "train" for the contest.

 One running gag depicts Jughead visiting restaurants that promise "all you can eat" special deals, with the devastated restaurateur closing down as Jughead leaves.

-Despite his appetite, Jughead is not known to be stingy with food, or to let others go hungry.
+Despite his appetite, Jughead is not known to be stingey with food, or to let others go hungry.
 When a store selling penny candy opened in Riverdale, he spent his whole allowance on a huge bag of candy, only to meet a penniless young boy outside the shop.
 Jughead wrestled with his desire, but he chose to give the candy to the boy.
 In a similar story, Jughead met a homeless person who liked the same kind of pizza as he did, and decided to give him the pizza he had just purchased.
 In another story, after winning three pizzas a week for six months for being a pizzeria's one-millionth customer, he donated them all to a soup kitchen where he volunteered.

 Because of his well-known food obsession, Jughead was shown eating a hamburger on the facades of the short-lived Archie's Family Restaurants.